ibm-cloud-docs/network-attached-storage/configure-ftp-nas-cpanel-whm.md

    |FTP Backup User|The user name that is associated with the selected NAS|
    |FTP Backup Password|The password that is associated with the selected NAS|

-   For information about additional options, see cPanel's wiki for [backup configuration](https://docs.cpanel.net/display/68Docs/Backup+Configuration#70704c1ed4aa4817b989519beca3f78d){:new_window}.
+   For more information about configuraion options, see [cPanel's wiki](https://docs.cpanel.net/display/68Docs/Backup+Configuration#70704c1ed4aa4817b989519beca3f78d){:new_window}.

 4. Click the **Save** button to save the configuration.